BBSRC is not responsible for the content of external websites

-We have funded 13 unique collaborative Networks in Industrial Biotechnology and Bioenergy (BBSRC NIBB), with two Networks being funded with support from the Energy and Physical Sciences Research Council (EPSRC).
+We have funded 13 unique collaborative Networks in Industrial Biotechnology and Bioenergy (BBSRC NIBB), with two Networks being funded with support from the Engineering and Physical Sciences Research Council (EPSRC).

 - Anaerobic Digestion Network - Professor Charles Banks, University of Southampton, and Professor Orkun Soyer, University of Warwick.

 The Network addresses scientific and technical challenges in the development of anaerobic biotechnology, drawing on the expertise of leading academics underpinned by new tools and concepts.
 As well as enhancing the performance of anaerobic digestion (AD) as a second generation bioenergy process, these open up new areas of application in the creation of value-added bio-based products, widening the process scope to a biorefinery.
 Bio-molecular tools open up the possibility of improved diagnostics and advanced on-line process control, topics of immediate interest to industry.

 - A Network of Integrated Technologies: Plants to Products - Professor David Leak, University of Bath and Dr Joe Gallagher, Institute of Biological, Environmental and Rural Sciences (IBERS)

 The Network will focus on the conversion of plant material, including agricultural by-products and agro-industrial co-products to chemicals and materials.
 The aim is to overcome barriers to biorefining of feedstocks by optimisation of multi-stream processes through integration of disciplines and exploitation of emerging technologies.
 We believe that the route to tackling current technical and commercial bottlenecks in developing a sustainable process for producing chemicals from biomass based renewables lies in effective communication between disciplines.

 - Bioprocessing Network: BioProNET - Professor Christopher Smales, University of Kent, and Professor Alan Dickson, The University of Manchester